paulnoc/Bikeshare_DeltaLake_Solution/README.md

 ### Delta Lake Solution with Azure Databricks

-In this project, Azure Databricks was used create Bronze and Silver data stores.
+In this project, Azure Databricks was used to create Bronze and Silver data stores.
 Finally, the data was transformed into a star schema for a Gold data store.

 ### Business Requirements